InventoCasa/ha-advanced-blueprints/PV_Excess_Control/README.md

 ### Update
 - To update the configuration, simply update the chosen parameters and values in your automation, which was created based on the blueprint.
 - After that, manually execute the automation once to send the changes to the python module

 ### Deactivation
-- To deactivate the auto-control of a single appliance, simply deactivate the respective automation.
+- To deactivate the auto-control of a single appliance, simply deactivate the related automation.

+### Deletion
+- To remove the auto-control of a single appliance, simply delete the related automation.

 ## Blueprint configuration parameters
 TODO